CodeRabbit logoCodeRabbit logo

 Introducing Multi-Repo Analysis

-Multi-Repo analysis is a new CodeRabbit feature available to Pro and Enterprise tier users that let you connect related repositories so that CodeRabbit pulls context from across all of them during code reviews.
+Multi-Repo analysis is a new CodeRabbit feature available to Pro, Pro Plus, and Enterprise tier users that let you connect related repositories so that CodeRabbit pulls context from across all of them during code reviews.
 Think microservices, shared libraries, API contract changes, or any setup where a change in one repo can quietly break another.
+More information on linked repositories per plan can be found here.

 When a pull request modifies a shared API, type definition, or database schema, CodeRabbit automatically explores your linked repositories for downstream impact.